-RETENTION VOLUME/REMOVED RUNOFF - The volume of runoff that is captured and not released directly into the surface waters of the commonwealth during or after a storm event.
+Retention Volume/Removed Runoff - The volume of runoff that is captured and not released directly into the surface Waters of the Commonwealth during or after a storm event.

-RETURN PERIOD - The average interval, in years, within which a storm event of a given magnitude can be expected to occur one time.
-For example, the twenty-five-year return-period rainfall would be expected to occur on average once every 25 years; or stated in another way, the probability of a twenty-five-year storm occurring in any one year is 0.04 (i.e., a 4% chance).
+Return Period - The average interval, in years, within which a storm event of a given magnitude can be expected to occur one (1) time.
+For example, the twenty-five (25)-year return period rainfall would be expected to occur on average once every twenty-five (25) years; or stated in another way, the probability of a twenty-five (25)-year storm occurring in any one (1) year is four-one hundredths (0.04) (i.e., a four (4)% chance).

-RIPARIAN - Pertaining to anything connected with or immediately adjacent to the banks of a stream or other body of water.
+Riparian - Pertaining to anything connected with or immediately adjacent to the banks of a stream or other body of water.

-RIPARIAN BUFFER - An area of land adjacent to a body of water and managed to maintain vegetation to protect the integrity of stream channels and shorelines, to reduce the impact of upland sources of pollution by trapping, filtering, and converting sediments, nutrients, and other chemicals, and to supply food, cover and thermal protection to fish and other aquatic species and wildlife.
+Riparian Buffer - An area of land adjacent to a body of water and managed to maintain vegetation to protect the integrity of stream channels and shorelines, to reduce the impact of upland sources of pollution by trapping, filtering, and converting sediments, nutrients, and other chemicals, and to supply food, cover, and thermal protection to fish and other aquatic species and wildlife.

-RUNOFF - Any part of precipitation that flows over the land surface.
+Runoff - Any part of precipitation that flows over the land surface.

-SALDO - See "Subdivision and Land Development Ordinance."
+SALDO - See Subdivision and Land Development Ordinance.

-SCS - The Soil Conservation Service, now known as the "Natural Resources Conservation Service."
+SCS - Soil Conservation Service, now known as the Natural Resources Conservation Service.

-SEDIMENT - Soil or other materials transported by, suspended in or deposited by surface water as a product of erosion.
+Sediment - Soil or other materials transported by, suspended in, or deposited by surface water as a product of erosion.

-SEPARATE STORM SEWER SYSTEM - A conveyance or system of conveyances (including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, man-made channels, or storm drains) primarily used for collecting and conveying stormwater runoff.
+Separate Storm Sewer System - A Conveyance or system of Conveyances (including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, manmade channels, or storm drains) primarily used for collecting and conveying stormwater runoff.

-SHEET FLOW - A flow process associated with broad, shallow water movement on sloping ground surfaces that is not channelized or concentrated.
+Sheet Flow - A flow process associated with broad, shallow water movement on sloping ground surfaces that is not channelized or concentrated.

-SITE - Total area of land in the municipality where any proposed regulated activity, as defined in this chapter, is planned, conducted, or maintained or that is otherwise impacted by the regulated activity.
+Site - Total area of land in the Municipality where any proposed Regulated Activity, as defined in this Ordinance, is planned, conducted, or maintained or that is otherwise impacted by the Regulated Activity.

-SOIL COVER COMPLEX METHOD - A method of runoff computation developed by NRCS that is based on relating soil type and land use/cover to a runoff parameter called "curve number (CN)."
+Soil Cover Complex Method - A method of runoff computation developed by NRCS that is based on relating soil type and land use/cover to a runoff parameter called curve number (CN).

-STATE WATER QUALITY REQUIREMENTS - The regulatory requirements to protect, maintain, reclaim, and restore water quality under Pennsylvania Code Title 25 and the Clean Streams Law.
+State Water Quality Requirements - The regulatory requirements to protect, maintain, reclaim, and restore water quality under Pennsylvania Code Title 25 and the Clean Streams Law.